The history of feminist porn encompasses four decades of women redefining and reshaping pornography.

 Feminist porn really took off in the new millennium, when the internet created a private, safe space for women to explore sexuality without stigma.
 The first paid porn site for women was called Purve, which launched in 1998.
 The New York Times called it “something of a cultural milestone.”
 Other sites like For The Girls emerged in the years after, catering to straight women, daring to offer photos of naked men with erections – something previously denied in magazines.
 Meanwhile early queer sites No Fauxxx, Good Dyke Porn and Crash Pad Series appeared as the decade moved forward, creating a space for authentic depictions of lesbian and queer sex.

 Feminist porn had a huge boost with the arrival of The Feminist Porn Awards in 2006.
 Created by Chanelle Gallant for Canadian adult store Good For Her, the awards were originally a one-off event that aimed at celebrating and promoting some of the early female pioneers of independent and alternative porn.
 The event was a huge success and attracted significant media attention so the organizers decided to keep the show running.
 Ultimately, the Feminist Porn Awards ran for ten years until 2015 and can be given credit for encouraging the significant growth in feminist porn over that time.
-It has since been rebranded as the Toronto International Porn Festival.
+It returned in 2017, rebranded as the Toronto International Porn Festival but unfortunately did not continue after that single outing.

 The book inspired the Feminist Porn Conference, held in Toronto in 2013, just after the porn awards.
 This brought together many of the book’s authors along with other academics and industry workers, keen to further discuss how feminism could inform the production and consumption of pornography.
 Topics discussed included the history of feminist porn, authenticity and realism, consent, queer identities, sex work, disability and kink, along with the usual more academic, critical theories and analysis.
 Film screenings and industry advice also featured.
 A second conference was held in 2014, though the event lapsed after that.